ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Issuance

-Issuance is performed using the `Sign` operation from [@!I-D.irtf-cfrg-bbs-signatures#05, section 3.5.1].
+Issuance is performed using the `Sign` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.5.1].
 This operation utilizes the issuer's BLS12-381 G2 key pair as `SK` and `PK`, along with desired protected header and payloads as the octets `header` and the octets array `messages`.

 The octets resulting from this operation form a single octet string in the issuance proof array, to be used along with the protected header and payloads to serialize the JWP.

 ### Issuance Proof Verification

-Holder verification of the signature on issuance form is performed using the `Verify` operation from [@!I-D.irtf-cfrg-bbs-signatures#05, section 3.5.2].
+Holder verification of the signature on issuance form is performed using the `Verify` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.5.2].

 This operation utilizes the issuer's public key as `PK`, the proof as `signature`, the protected header octets as `header` and the array of payload octets as `messages`.

 ### Presentation

-Derivation of a presentation is done by the holder using the `ProofGen` operation from [@!I-D.irtf-cfrg-bbs-signatures#05, section 3.5.3].
+Derivation of a presentation is done by the holder using the `ProofGen` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.5.3].

 This operation utilizes the issuer's public key as `PK`, the issuer protected header as `header`, the issuance proof as `signature`, the issuance payloads as `messages`, and the holder's presentation protected header as `ph`.